-A delicious oven bake consisting of with a cheesy egg/spinach layer in between two layers of beef mince tomato sauce.
+A delicious oven bake consisting of a cheesy egg/spinach layer in between two layers of beef mince tomato sauce.
 Think lasagna, minus the pasta!

 Chantal has found the inspiration for this dish on a Dutch recipe site, Smulweb.nl.
 It was already posted by someone in 2004 and mentioned that it was from a cookbook by Mary Berry.
-I only knew her as a judge on The Great British Bake Off and saw her a couple of times on some cooking segments of BBC daytime TV, but did not realise that she has written more than 70 cookery books over the years!
+I only knew her as a judge on The Great British Bake Off and saw her a couple of times on some cooking segments of BBC daytime TV, but did not realize that she has written more than 70 cookery books over the years!